Club Rules & Constitution

 4.6 These rules may be repealed amended or added to by resolution at any General Meeting.
 The quorum at all General Meetings shall be fifty Members entitled to vote thereon, for motions proposing any repeal, addition to, or amendment of the rules, or for any addition or alteration to the permitted classes of boats; for all other business the quorum shall be twenty.

-4.7 No amendment (other than a motion for adjournment) shall be moved to any resolution proposed at any Annual or Extraordinary General Meeting unless written notice thereof shall have been received by the Secretary not less than seven days previous to the Meeting.
-Whenever any such notice shall be given the same shall be forthwith posted in the Clubhouse.
+4.7 No amendment (other than a motion for adjournment) shall be moved to any resolution proposed at any Annual or Extraordinary General Meeting unless notice given by email or in writing, thereof shall have been received by the Secretary not less than seven days previous to the Meeting.
+Whenever any such notice shall be given the same shall be forthwith posted on the noticeboard on the club website or in the Clubhouse.

 4.8 The financial year of the Club shall end on the 31st day of December in each year, to which date the accounts of the Club shall be balanced.